 Gettysburg, PA 17325

 The Department of Public Safety officers patrol the parking lots daily and enforce parking regulations as much as possible.
-The overall goal of enforcement measures is to provide a safe environment for the college community.
-Access to the campus property by emergency vehicles, daily deliveries, contract services and other service-oriented vehicles are vital to the campus community.
+The overall goal of enforcement measures is to provide a safe environment for the College community.
+Access to the campus property by emergency vehicles, daily deliveries, contract services, and other service-oriented vehicles are vital to the campus community.

-Parking lots are well lit and have emergency phones located at central points located throughout campus.
-The Department of Public Safety provides a safe walk service for anyone who prefers not to walk alone after dark.
+Parking lots are well lit and have emergency phones located at central points throughout campus.
+The Department of Public Safety provides a safe walk escort service for anyone who prefers not to walk alone after dark.

 If you have special needs or a situation regarding parking, please contact the Department of Public Safety at 717-337-6912.

 Illness and Injury